 My work is framed within the broad field of political ecology and I seek to bring an interdisciplinary perspective to questions of development and sustainability.
 I have recently focused my research on the politics of scale within development and environmental governance in the areas of the energy crisis, health and the environment and water governance.
 I am also interested in feminist and decolonail approaches to environment and development.

 My currently funded research is focused on social and environmental justice looking at just transitions and alternatives to development.
+Funded projects look at women's resistance to extractivism (PI); workers as agents of change (researcher); and navigating justice claims in the energy transition (co-PI).

 Key areas of expertise